Writing copy is tough.

 Persuasion isn’t the only goal of copywriting.
 In this part, you’ll learn how to convey your message in the clearest, most effective way possible.

-Just a side note: all of the illustrations in this article will reference a hypothetical productivity app that you created.
+Side note: all of the illustrations in this article will reference a hypothetical productivity app that you created.
 Hopefully the consistent example will help you apply the tactics to your own projects.

 Resources for Overachievers: